Cycle9898/Steam_Compatdata_Analyzer/README.md

 -   jq

-Use your favorite package manager to install the missing ones if needed.
+Use your favorite package manager to install the missing ones.

 ## Usage